7iFinalBoSS/Omost_with_SR/README.md

 + If `highres_scale > 1`, the model will adopt the super resolution function, the entire process is:
 **text inputs -> llm -> Canvus outputs -> txt2img -> sr -> img2img -> image outputs**

-+ If `highres_scale = 1`, the model will adopt the super resolution function, the entire process is equal to the origin Omost：
-**text inputs -> llm -> Canvus outputs -> txt2img -> image outputs**
++ If `highres_scale = 1`, the model disable super resolution, the entire process is equal to the origin Omost： **text inputs -> llm -> Canvus outputs -> txt2img -> image outputs**

 In particular, we provide a simple inference code `Omost_generate.py` and OmostAutoPipeline class in `Omost_api.py` to quickly use and debug.